signorpipo/wle-pp/wle_pp/wle_pp_bundle/README.md

 You can find a collection of Wonderland Engine default projects that already includes the PP bundle [here](https://github.com/SignorPipo/wle_ppefault).

-## Import using the bundle file
+## Import through the bundle file

-If you want to import this library into your own projects through the bundle file, you have to get the `wle_pp_bundle.js` file, that you can find [here](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp_bundle/wle_pp_bundle.js), and add it to your project.
+If you want to import this library into your own projects through the bundle file, you have to:
+  - get the `wle_pp_bundle.js` file from [here](https://github.com/SignorPipo/wle_pp/releases/latest/download/wle_pp_bundle.zip)

-If your project is a standard one (not `npm`), the file must be added in the `Javascript source paths` section that can be found under the `Project Settings`, as any other javascript file u want to use in the project.
+  - if your project is a standard one (not `npm`), you have to:
+    * add the bundle file in the `Javascript source paths` section as any other javascript file u want to use in the project

-If your project is an `npm` one, the file must be required in your bundle, just like any other dependency.
+  - if your project is an `npm` one, you have to:
+    * require the bundle file as any other javascript file u want to use in the project
-You also have to require, before the `wle_pp_bundle.js` file, some WLE components like the `cursor` and `cursor-target` (an error will be logged otherwise).
+    * require any additional WLE components (an error will be logged specifying the ones that are missing)
+      * these requires must be put before the PP one
-You can find an official tutorial on how to setup an `npm` project and add the required WLE components [here](https://wonderlandengine.com/tutorials/npm-project/).
+    * an official tutorial on how to setup an `npm` project and add the required WLE components can be found [here](https://wonderlandengine.com/tutorials/npm-project/)

-You can also get the bundle file through `npm`:
-  * `npm install wle_pp_bundle`

-## Import using npm
+## Import through npm

-If you want to import this library into your own project using `npm` you have to:
+If you want to import this library into your own project through `npm` you have to:
-  - setup an `npm` Wonderland Engine project like shown [here](https://wonderlandengine.com/tutorials/npm-project/)
-  - install the PP package with `npm install wle_pp`
+  - install the PP package with `npm install wle_pp` / `npm install wle_pp_bundle`
-  - require the package inside your bundle file with: `require('wle_pp');`
+  - require the package inside your bundle file with: `require('wle_pp');` / `require('wle_pp_bundle');`

-## Project Setup
+  - require any additional WLE components (an error will be logged specifying the ones that are missing)
+    * these requires must be put before the PP one
+  - an official tutorial on how to setup an `npm` project and add the required WLE components can be found [here](https://wonderlandengine.com/tutorials/npm-project/)

+## Import through the entire code folder

+You can also import this library by importing the entire code folder, which could be useful if you want to customize it while developing your project.
+This is possible only if your project is an `npm` one.

+In this case, you have to:
+  - get the unbundled version of the library from [here](https://github.com/SignorPipo/wle_pp/releases/latest/download/wle_pp.zip)
+  - require the files found in the `js/pp` folder (you can use the `bundle.js` file found in the `js` folder to see the requires you need)
+  - add the dependencies found in the `package.json` file to your own `package.json`
+  - require any additional WLE components (an error will be logged specifying the ones that are missing)
+    * these requires must be put before the PP ones
+  - an official tutorial on how to setup an `npm` project and add the required WLE components can be found [here](https://wonderlandengine.com/tutorials/npm-project/)

+# How to Setup the Project

 In order to use most of the PP library your project needs to have certain components in your scene properly setup.
 Specifically, these components needs to be added: